yieldly-finance/yieldly-deterministic-account-generator/README.md

 # yieldly-deterministic-account-generator

+*It is not recommended that you share your key or mnemonic around.
+If anyone gets their hands on either your mnemonic or the derived master key, then they will be able to recreate the mnemonics / private keys of any account derived from the methods shown later.*

 If you wish to test the compatibility with kmd, please refer to one of the following options to install algod + kmd to verify that the accounts you are generating are indeed deterministic.

 Sandbox (RECOMMENDED): [https://github.com/algorand/sandbox](https://github.com/algorand/sandbox)